 The Constitution of the Republic of Kosovo was adopted by the Assembly on 9 April 2008 and entered into force on 15 June 2008.
 Constitutional order of the Republic of Kosovo is based on the principles of freedom, peace, democracy, equality, respect of human rights and freedoms, rule of law, non-discrimination, property right, protection of environment, social justice, pluralism, separation of state powers and market economy.
-These democratic principles are envisaged in SAA as well, namely within Article 3.
+These democratic principles are also provided for under SAA Article 3.

-Considering that these principles constitute the essential elements of the SAA and state functioning, Kosovo institutions have taken concrete action to commence the fulfilment of SAA criteria through the necessary constitutional amendments.
-Specifically for the purpose of meeting the SAA requirements and the main country report findings by the EC.
+Given that these principles constitute the essential elements of functioning of the state and of the SAA, Kosovo institutions have taken concrete action to commence the fulfilment of SAA criteria through the necessary constitutional amendments, specifically for the purpose of meeting the SAA requirements and the main EC's Kosovo 2021 Report findings.